Latest Revison 12/13//2020

 But two new kinds of anti-Semitism arose among Germans concerned about the fate of the Volk.
 One, was purely cultural.
 Jewish culture seemed to flourish in a cosmopolitan capitalist environment as well as within the left-wing cosmopolitan alternative promoted by many socialists and communists.
 In both cases Jewish culture was viewed as urban, calculative, and divorced from the land.
 As such it was deeply antithetical to that of the German Volk.
 Völkisch Germans discussed whether it was possible for any Jew to become a member of the Volk.
 Some said yes, many said no.

-Interestingly, many Zionists of this period shared this general outlook.
-Even though many were secular rather than religious, they wished to return to the land that gave their culture birth.
-Their view was that Jewish culture was rooted in the land of Palestine, and so should return there to be truly healthy.
+Many Zionists of this period shared this general outlook.
+Even though many Zionists were secular rather than religious, they wished to return to the land that gave their culture birth.
+Their view was that Jewish culture was rooted in the land of Palestine, and so Jews should return there to be truly healthy.
 As Mosse observed “certain concepts of Jewish nationhood were greatly indebted to the Germanic ideals….”

-The Nazi alternative was biological rather than culturally racial.
-In the final analysis biological race mattered most (this view justified the concept Lebensraum, which stood at cross purposes to traditional völkisch thought which identified a people with a place).
+Nazism was different.
+Their alternative antiSemitism was biological rather than culturally racial.
+In the final analysis biological race mattered most (this view justified their concept Lebensraum, which stood at cross purposes to traditional völkisch thought which identified a people with a place).
 Therefore, Jews could never be members of the German Volk, and would always be destructively alien to it.
 Nazi racism was so strong that many rejected Darwinian evolution because it suggested Aryans and Jews came from a common source.
-On the other hand, Nazis endorsed that strand of ‘social Darwinism’ (which Darwin never had) that claimed cultures survived and grew by out competing other cultures.
-In doing so they rejected Herder’s argument for the value of every volk.
-But (and this will be important in my description of an alternative) cultural fitness was biological, not cultural.
+On the other hand, Nazis endorsed that strand of ‘social Darwinism’ (which Darwin never had) that claimed cultures survived and grew by out-competing other cultures.
+The Nazis rejected Herder’s argument for the value of every volk.

 Hierarchy and General Will

-Herder’s initial conception had treated all members of a Volk as equal, as demonstrated by his support for the French Revolution’s anti-aristocratic ideals.
-However, his emphasis on how the Volk grew from its historical roots as well as his hostility to urban culture ultimately pushed völkisch thought in a different direction.
+Herder’s initial conception had treated all members of a Volk as equal, however, his emphasis on how the Volk grew from its historical roots as ultimately pushed völkisch thought in a different direction.
 Herder himself looked to the Middle Ages as in many ways an expression of the German Volk, and the Middle Ages were deeply hierarchical.
-Over time, Herder’s more equalitarian emphasis dissolved into a more hierarchical vision of völkisch society rejecting any form of parliamentary government as liberal and cosmopolitan.
-An idealized commitment to the superiority of aristocrats over the people, as characterized the Middle Ages, prevented most völkisch movements from becoming powerful political forces, but it also undermined the country’s surviving democratic values, creating a kind of political vacuum that, if filled, could be very powerful.
+Over time, Herder’s equalitarian emphasis dissolved into a more hierarchical vision of völkisch society rejecting any form of parliamentary government as liberal and cosmopolitan.
+Their idealized commitment to aristocrats’ superiority over the people, as characterized the Middle Ages, prevented most völkisch movements from becoming powerful political forces, but also undermined the country’s surviving democratic values, creating a kind of political vacuum that, if filled, could be very powerful.